-Bachelor of Science in Physics (BA)
+Bachelor of Arts in Physics (BA)

 Students obtaining the Bachelor of Arts in Physics degree use physics as a background for study in other fields.
 This program will appeal to students interested in a broader and more interdisciplinary physics experience.
-For example, a student could pair this major with a minor in Teaching and Learning from the School of Educational Studies if they are interested in teaching science.
+For example, a student could pair this major with a 4-year teaching certificate program from the School of Educational Studies if they are interested in teaching science.